zachlipp/lippingoff/content/blog/sampling.md

 ![](/post/visualizing_sampling/llm_app.png)

-We translate our question by **encoding** it, or converting it toa sequence of numbers.
+We translate our question by **encoding** it, or converting it to a sequence of numbers.
 The model outputs more numbers, which are **decoded** back to tokens.

 <details>
 <summary>ℹ️  A quick aside on terms</summary>